0xxlegolas/zkhack_2023/README.md

-## Credit Scoring Using ZKP 🌟
+## ZKreditGuard 🌟

-**ZKreditGuard** - A Simple Credit Scoring System built on RISC Zero platform
+A Simple Credit Scoring System built on RISC Zero platform

 ### Overview
 This implementation mainly focusses on utilizing the RISC Zero platform and integrating Bonsai with Ethereum smart contracts, this project moves complex mathematical computations off-chain, ensuring both efficiency and user data privacy.